 We do not otherwise sell or provide your information to third parties.
-We will may not disclose your personal information to countries overseas, in the United States of America.
+We will may disclose your personal information to countries overseas, in the United States of America.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the personal information we collect about you.
 These measures include access controls to our premises and account based controls and internet firewalls for electronic data that we hold.
 Our staff and related personnel are only permitted to access information necessary for their duties.

 A cookie is a small file which asks permission to be placed on your computer's hard drive.
 The file is added and the cookie helps analyse web traffic or lets us know when you visit a particular site.
 Cookies allow web applications to optimise the continuity of your browsing session by gathering and remembering information about your browsing preferences, including browser type, version and language, operating system, pages viewed, page access times and the referring website address.
 If you log in for shopping purposes, cookies will assist with remembering your shopping cart contents and log in details.